Search results

 Highest-ROI channel.
 Nurtures leads, retains customers, drives repeat revenue.

-Platform setup — verify email platform (Klaviyo, Mailchimp, ActiveCampaign).
-Authenticate domain (SPF, DKIM, DMARC).
+Platform setup — authenticate domain (SPF, DKIM, DMARC).
 Warm up sending domain if new.

-List audit — remove invalid addresses, unsubscribes, inactive subscribers.
-Document deliverability score and bounce rate as baseline.
+List audit — remove invalid, unsubscribed, and inactive.
+Document deliverability baseline.

-Segmentation — build core segments: all subscribers, active (opened in 90 days), inactive, buyers, leads, VIPs.
+Segmentation — all subscribers, active (90 days), inactive, buyers, leads, VIPs.

-Brand template — build on-brand email template.
-AM and client review and approve before use.
+Brand template — AM and client approve before use.

-Welcome flow (if not existing) — automated 3–5 email series: brand intro → value content → social proof → offer/CTA.
+Welcome flow (if not existing) — 3–5 emails: brand intro → value content → social proof → offer/CTA.

-Email calendar — plan all Month 2 sends aligned with promotions, blog content, and client goals.
+Email calendar — plan Month 2 sends aligned with promotions and blogs.

 Week 1